Mikail-Akbar/beautiful-jekyll/_posts/2021-10-22-Digimon-Lab.md

 >**Mikail Akbar**
 >
->A crazy good coder and data analyst
+>An extraordinary coder and data analyst